yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2020-01-06-your-python2-app-is-officially-a-problem-guide-to-upgrading-apps-to-python3.md

 Be warned, this is a fairly long process depending on the size of the codebase.
 If the code is being actively worked on you want to merge as many steps compatible with Python 2 as possible to avoid having one big `python3` branch that you'll have to merge changes onto, explain changes to your team and deploy.

 I suggest having a quick meeting with your team to get on the same page in terms of Python 3 and how it will impact your code.
 Leaving comments with a common prefix, something like `# PY3: ...`, in places where the idioms must or could change between versions was quite helpful for me.
 That way you can quickly search for that string and apply the necessary changes later on.

+You may also want to consider [`pyupgrade`](https://github.com/asottile/pyupgrade) by Anthony Sottile, which can automatically upgrade Python 2 syntax.

 Ready?
 Let's get to it!